garthhumphreys/docker-compose-atlassian-suite/README.md

-# docker-compose-atlassian-suite
+# Docker Compose Atlassian Suite
-Docker compose to start the dockers for the Atlassian tools: Jira, Bitbucket and Bamboo
+Docker compose to start the dockers for the Atlassian tools:
+- Jira
+- Bitbucket and;
+- Bamboo